AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/03_Overview_Azure_OpenAI/README.md

 ## Azure OpenAI Data Privacy and Security

 Azure OpenAI stores and processes data to provide the service and to monitor for uses that violate the applicable product terms.
 Azure OpenAI is fully controlled by Microsoft.
-Microsoft hosts the OpenAI models in Microsoft Azure for your usage of Azure OpenAI, and does not interact with any services operated by OpenAI.
+Microsoft hosts the OpenAI models in Microsoft Azure for the usage of Azure OpenAI, and does not interact with any services operated by OpenAI.

-Here are a few important things to know in regards to the security and privacy of your prompts (inputs) and completions (outputs), your embeddings, and your training data when using Azure OpenAI:
+Here are a few important things to know in regards to the security and privacy of prompts (inputs) and completions (outputs), embeddings, and training data when using Azure OpenAI:

 - are NOT available to other customers.
 - are NOT available to OpenAI.
 - are NOT used to improve OpenAI models.
 - are NOT used to improve any Microsoft or 3rd party products or services.
-- are NOT used for automatically improving Azure OpenAI models for your use in your resource (The models are stateless, unless you explicitly fine-tune models with your training data).
+- are NOT used for automatically improving Azure OpenAI models for use in the deployed resource (The models are stateless, unless explicitly fine-tuning models with explicitly provided training data).
-- Your fine-tuned Azure OpenAI models are available exclusively for your use.
+- Fine-tuned Azure OpenAI models are available exclusively for the account in which it was created.

 ## Azure AI Platform